rkotze/git-mob/README.md

 npm i -g git-mob
 ```

+By default install git-mob will git the git template to append co-authors.

+### Prepare commit msg setup

+Do you want the co-authors appended to the message when using the command `git commit -m "commit message"`?

+1. `git mob --installTemplate`
+1. Add `prepare-commit-msg` to `.git/hooks` and see [hook-examples](https://github.com/findmypast-oss/git-mob/tree/master/hook-examples)

+**More details about above ^**

+`--installTemplate` This will create a file in your local `.git` folder where it will write the selected co-authors into.

+`prepare-commit-msg` will need a script to read the co-authors template.
+See [hook-examples](https://github.com/findmypast-oss/git-mob/tree/master/hook-examples) folder for working scripts.

+The command `git mob-print` will output to stdout the formatted co-authors which you can use in your own git hooks.

+### Revert back to default setup

+1. `git mob --uninstallTemplate`
+1. Remove `prepare-commit-msg` file

 ## Workflow / Usage

 With git-mob, the primary author will always be the primary user of the computer.